lennartkerkvliet/statutes/statutes.md

 * **simple two-thirds majority:** requires a greater number of votes in favour than twice the number against;
 * **absolute two-thirds majority:** requires a greater number of votes in favour than twice the combined number of votes abstaining and against.

-Unless specified otherwise, all decisions made by the bodies defined in these statutes shall be made by simple majority.
+Unless specified otherwise, all decisions made by the bodies defined in these Statutes shall be made by simple majority.

 Abstaining from voting is always allowed.
-Both actively abstaining, where the abstention is specifically communicated, as well as passive abstensions, where a voting member of a body is counted as present but refrains from voting, are treated identically.
+Both actively abstaining, where the abstention is specifically communicated, as well as passive abstentions, where a voting member of a body is counted as present but refrains from voting, are treated identically.

 # Membership